syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 ![PageButtonStyle](Paging_images/Paging5.png)

 Orientation:

-SfDataPager allows you to arrange the child elements either horizontally or vertically.
-This can be achieved by using the Orientation Property.
+SfDataPager allows you arrange the child elements either horizontally or vertically using the Orientation Property.
 Orientation is an Enum type.
-The following table describes the Orientation enum values.
+The following table describes the orientation enum values.

 <table>
 <tr>